-Walk It Off
+2. Walk It Off

 Depending on how severe your condition is, you may need to limit how much and how hard you exercise.
 Don't overdo it.
-Even a moderate 10-minute walk each day counts -- and you'll feel better for it.
+Even a moderate 10-minute walk each day counts, and you'll feel better for it.

-Take a Time Out
+3. Take a Time-out

+Include some "me time" on your to-do list.
 Take a few minutes to do something you really enjoy.
+Some ideas:

-Listen to soothing music.
+Listen to your favorite music.

 Read a book.

-Spend some time in the garden.
+Spend some time in a park or your garden.

-Call an old friend.
+Call a good friend.

 Use a foam roller or a tennis ball to unknot tense muscles.